Yale University: Statistics

 Biography

-George Walker Bush is an American politician who was the 43rd president of the United States from 2001 to 2009.
-A member of the Republican Party, he was previously the 46th governor of Texas from 1995 to 2000.
+George Walker Bush is an American politician, businessman, and former U.S. Air Force officer who served as the 43rd president of the United States from 2001 to 2009.
+A member of the Republican Party and the eldest son of the 41st president, George H. W. Bush, he served as the 46th governor of Texas from 1995 to 2000.

 2. Bill Clinton